Graduate Programs

 • Recent Curriculum Vitae.

-• Current and unencumbered RN license to practice in New York State
+• Current and unencumbered RN and APRN license to practice in New York State

 • One year of relevant clinical nursing practice experience as determined by the admissions committee.